pat-earl/faculty-page/src/teaching/2020-2021/252-unix-admin/firstday.md

 * Once you have spent your grace days, you will start receiving the 10% penalty.
 * No submission will be accepted more than three (3) days late.

-**Class Participation:**
-: This grade is based off regular attendance in the class and contribution to discussions.

 # Course Policies